 How do I send follow-up email invites to users I’ve already invited?

-"This Opportunity Is Not Available"
+"This Project Recruitment Is Not Available"

 "Your filter matched inactive results which are not shown."